spackows/ICAAI-2024_RAG-CD/Natural-Questions/results-analysis.md

 - For 10 of the 189 questions, the expected answers were incorrect
 - For 12 of the 189 questions, there were multiple right answers not included in the expected answer

-Due to these challenges, we chose to evaluated the generated answers manually.
+Due to these challenges, we chose to evaluate the generated answers manually.
 We evaluated for correctness, not how well the run-time answers match the expected answers.

 With the original article text, our simple RAG notebook got 164 questions correct, out of 188.
 (That's 24 questions wrong.)